Activities

 One of the hardest hurdles to overcome in tackling digital exclusion is a lack of access to a suitable laptop, phone, or tablet.
 Devices have a large up-front cost, and connectivity contracts are not affordable for all.

-Since March 2020, we’ve run our device donation scheme.
+Since March 2020, we’ve run our device repurposing scheme.
 We take second-hand equipment, refurbish it, and then donate it on to somebody who has no other means to get online.
-We’re also part of the National Databank scheme, and able to issue SIM cards pre-loaded with data, calls, and texts.
+Our young staff members and work experience candidates are an important part of this – learning a variety of technical and soft skills for their future careers.

 If you have an old device sitting unused in a drawer – please consider donating it to us.
 We will:

-• Wipe any remaining data
+- Wipe any remaining data

-• Check it works and is suitable for basic use
+- Check it works and is suitable for basic use

-• Upgrade the hardware, if necessary
+- Upgrade the hardware, if necessary

-• Install fresh software ready for use
+- Install fresh software ready for use

-• Place it in a bag with accessories and instructions on getting started
+- Place it in a bag with accessories and instructions on getting started

 If you have a device to donate, please complete this form.